 Database archiving is the process of removing selected records (from active databases), and storing them in an archive where they can be managed and retrieved if needed.
 Database archiving allows the movement of little-used data to a standardized archive, while keeping it available if needed.
 This practice also has the additional benefit of potentially increasing database performance due to the smaller active data store.

 Archiving data and purging data are two different processes with two distinct outcomes.
-Archiving data removes older data (usually) from the active data store and moves it to a separate archive where it is managed.
+Database archiving removes older data (usually) from the active data store and moves it to a separate archive where it is managed.
 On the other hand, purging data deletes it completely from the system and is irreversible.

 Archiving provides several benefits including better database performance and inactive data management based on customizable policies.